 Overhaul Pricing and Comparisons The Value of Your Atmos Parts (If they are needed) J. L. Reutter & Mercury Bellows My 5-year Warranty Shipping, & Turnaround Customer's Close Enough to Bring in the Atmos Testing and the Unknown Payment and Estimates Refilled Bellows Soldered Bellows Dial and Case Refinishing Trade Discounts "Rush" Jobs Generic Operations Manual Why an Atmos Would Run for a Short While Then Stop Who Does the work?
 What you need to do if you sent the Atmos to me for an overhaul Why am I the ONLY qualified repair person on the West coast in the US?
 Accuracy of This Web Page

 Overhaul Pricing and ComparisonsI make my living overhauling the Atmos from all over North America, and in fact the world, and I'm an active Atmos overhaul Instructor.
 Because of the complexities of the Atmos clock, an Atmos needs a complete mechanical overhaul whenever serviced.
 An Atmos keeping good time does not need any periodic maintenance, so don't waste your money on what other's may have said.
 The current price of a mechanical overhaul for any LeCoultre made Atmos is $400.00, which includes all labor, plus shipping, handling, and insurance, which adds $50.00.
 This brings the base overhaul total to $450.00 which includes $2,000.00 of return shipping insurance.
 Added to that base charge is any needed parts.
 The above price includes a 5-year warranty.
 Shipping to Canada, Alaska and Hawaii doubles to $100.00.
 International shipping triples to $150.00 and complete information is located at: Service charges for clocks outside North America.
 One part of note because of its expense is the bellows also called the motor.
 It is the large round "bowl shaped" object on the back of the clock.
 The current cost to refill your original bellows (if needed) is $200.00.
 On average 80% of bellows can be refilled and that assures that your Atmos stays 100% original.
 If the bellows cannot be refilled then the choices are; use another refilled bellows that is close to the date of your original bellows (usually within a year) for the an extra $50.00 for a total cost of $250.00 or replace with a new bellows which costs $600.00.
 My overhaul service takes about 11 to 14 weeks and includes a 5-year warranty on all labor and any part you paid for and installed by myself.
 Add about a month if the bellows needs to be refilled or if your case or dial is to be refinished.
-The price exceptions are the 50th and 150th anniversary special editions; those Atmos' are $650.00 for the base labor overhaul.
+The price exceptions are the 50th and 150th anniversary special editions or any other special edition Atmos' are $650.00 for the base labor overhaul.
 The Reutter Atmos is the only other exception, the base labor overhaul is $750.00.
 I have over 20 years of experience on the LeCoultre and Reutter Atmos and I have the longest warranty anywhere at 5 years.
 Return to Index Parts (If they are needed)I use genuine LeCoultre parts and proven after-market parts where the cost saving are justified.
 Also, many overhauls require a new suspension spring, which currently cost $150.00 installed.
 It has been my experience that if the serial # of the Atmos is under 150,000 then, sometimes, the suspension spring WILL need replacing, if it is still the original part.
 Because of the high cost of the new bellows, currently $600.00, I do not replace it unless it has lost 9 mm or gas or more.
 That would make my depth measurements 32mm or greater.
 In most cases, I can have your original bellows refilled at a cost to you of $200.00 and that represents a $400.00 savings over new replacement bellows.
 Refilling the bellows is my personal preference because it keeps the clock 100% original and your original bellows contains the date of manufacture, which is used to date your Atmos.
 If the clock stops within the 5 year warranty period and we find that it is the bellows, then I do NOT charge for my labor to install a refilled or new bellows but you would be responsible for the cost of the bellows and the return shipping charge of $50.00.
 I like to take the wait and see approach.
 I have seen bellows ""flat" after only ten years and I've seen "perfect" bellows that were 65 years old.
 If you have a caliber 540 or higher, which translates into a serial # of 600,000 or higher, then there is about a 90% possibility that your Atmos will NOT need any parts including bellows refilling.

 If you need a specific part then please see my Atmos parts page.